Stupeflix/stupeflix-sxml-doc/docs/language.rst

 A transition tag can only be inserted in a sequence tag (or in the body tag).
 It uses the previous and the next video sequences provided, overlap them (reducing the sequence total duration), and so generate a new video stream.
 Previous and next video sequences can be any video stream: effect or stack of complex effects.

-You will find a complete descriptions of parameters for each kind of transition in http://wiki.stupeflix.com/doku.php?id=transitions.
+You will find complete documentation and demonstration for each kind of transition in the developers' library: https://developer.stupeflix.com/library/?q=tags%3A%22transition%22%20is_featured%3ATrue.

 A typical transition tag looks like :